alephjs/alephjs.org/pages/docs/basic-features/import-maps.md

 Aleph.js supports the [import maps](https://github.com/WICG/import-maps).

-To use import maps, create a `import_map.json` file in your application root directory:
+To use import maps, create a `import_map.json` file in the application root directory:
 ```json
 {
   "imports": {